If your struggling with Narcissism Articles issues, please take our survey to see the severity

 One final thing you notice about these people whether in business and personal settings is how their own lies which form the basis of their personality and Self, are then completely and utterly integrated into their “truth”.
 They no longer can tell the difference between their own truth and their lies and they start to believe their own lies as their truth.

-If you ever expose their lies watch how they will either explode into rage and attempt to annihilate you, or lie and lie in the face of evidence and the truth, or go silent, shutdown and withdraw.
+If you ever expose their lies watch how they will either explode into a rage and attempt to annihilate you, or lie and lie in the face of evidence and the truth, or go silent, shut down and withdraw.
 At that point get on your own bike and race as hard as you can and get off the top of the hill and away from them!

-In their world its win-lose and you lose so better you do not engage with them when they are like Lance Armstrong as extreme examples of this type of personality.
-It is a far better choice and find a healthier person to do business or personal relationship with.
-This is the choice I have had to do several times in my business career and in reflection I am glad now I have made those choices every time.
+In their world, it’s win-lose and you lose so better you do not engage with them when they are like Lance Armstrong as extreme examples of this type of personality.
+It is a far better choice and finds a healthier person to do business or personal relationship with.
+This is the choice I have had to do several times in my business career and in reflection, I am glad now I have made those choices every time.

 As a final note, it’s worth mentioning that we see clients for Narcissism Counselling in Perth.
 We see some people who have some Narcissism and see Victims of Narcissists.